 Cleaning Process

-Use a small amount of dish soap, warm water, and a soft brush, cloth or rag to clear your panels of debris.
+Use a small amount of mild soap, warm water, and a soft brush, cloth or rag to clear your panels of debris.

 Rinse your panels with a low-pressure hose or bucket of water.
 Optional: use a squeegee to remove any excess water